-A compressed archive file format called a tar.gz file is widely used in Linux and Unix-based operating systems.
-It combines the Gzip compression format and the TAR file format, which are two different file formats.
-The Gzip file format is used to compress the archive and minimize its size for effective storage and transfer.
-The TAR file format is used to bundle numerous files and directories into a single archive file.
+A tar.gz file is a compressed archive format.
+It is widely used in Linux and Unix-based systems.
+It combines Gzip compression and TAR file formats.
+These are two distinct types of file formats.
+The Gzip file format is used to compress the archive and reduce its size for effective storage and transfer.
+The TAR file format bundles many files and directories into a single archive file.
+If you need a version control tool to help you, then learn to stash an untracked file in Git.

 Using the Linux command line, you can extract a tar.gz file to a different directory by using the -C option and the directory path. the following steps: